genomicsITER/COVID-19/README.md

 <hr>

-> Updated today: COVID-19 SARS-CoV-2 preprints from medRxiv and bioRxiv.
+> Updated today: COVID-19 SARS-CoV-2 preprints from medRxiv and bioRxiv; The Open COVID Pledge; rapid tests section.

 # Table of contents #